disbxys/boardy3/README.md

 # Boardy3
+### Important Note: The app is unstable and is subject to breaking changes.

 Boardy3 is an alternative version of [Boardy2](https://github.com/disbxys/boardy2) that uses PyQt6 as the primary framework to display your image collection in a gallery.

 [![release](https://github.com/disbxys/boardy3/actions/workflows/release.yml/badge.svg)](https://github.com/disbxys/boardy3/actions/workflows/release.yml)